SEC says Musk's contempt defense 'borders on the ridiculous' | New Country 923

 U.S. District Judge Alison Nathan in Manhattan will decide if Musk is in contempt and whether he should be punished.
 The SEC said no hearing is necessary on the matter “because there appear to be no disputed issues of material fact.”

 Musk’s lawyers wrote last week that the Feb.
-19 tweet merely restated previously approved disclosures on electric car production volumes.
+19 tweet merely restated previously approved disclosures on electric car production.
 They wrote that the tweet, which was published after the markets closed, neither revealed material information, nor altered the mix of data available to investors.

 The lawyers also accused the Securities and Exchange Commission of censorship and of violating Musk’s First Amendment rights by imposing a prior restraint on his speech.